TransUnion Customer & Partner Portal Privacy Notice

 print icon Print

-This notice was last modified on and has an effective date of January 29, 2026.
+This notice was last modified on and has an effective date of June 26, 2026.

 We have recently updated our Privacy Notice.
 Be sure to review the notice carefully to understand our privacy practices.

-This Privacy Notice (“Notice”) provides information about how Trans Union LLC (“TransUnion”, “we,” “us,” or “our”), including its subsidiaries and affiliates, handles personal information and describes the rights you may have regarding your personal information.
+This Privacy Notice (“Notice”) explains how TransUnion LLC (“TransUnion”, “we,” “us,” or “our”) handles personal information and outlines your rights.
 Use of our services constitutes your agreement to the terms of this Notice.
-If you do not agree with the terms of this Notice, please do not use our services.

-Notice at Collection: We collect personal information as detailed in this Notice.
+Notice at Collection: We collect personal information as described in this Notice.
 The categories of personal information that we collect are listed below under “Collection and use of personal information,” which also provides the purposes for which we collect and use personal information.
 To learn more about your privacy rights, including your right to opt out of the sale or sharing of your personal information, please navigate to the “Privacy rights and choices” section below.
 Our retention practices are outlined below under “Retaining personal information.”

 View annual consumer requests metrics (California Consumer Privacy Act (CCPA) and California Data Broker Registration) for TransUnion Companies.